 There isn’t a golden rule of content marketing like advertising’s rule of 7, but the consensus seems to be emphasizing storytelling and being informative over making sales.
 Content marketing stats and facts show that this strategy is not all about closing a deal.
 It is about communicating the brand’s unique flavor to customers and complementing products and services with relevant and helpful information.

-If we don’t count Jeff Bezos, 2020 has been challenging for all of us.
-Almost everyone reprioritized basic needs, made drastic changes in their shopping patterns, and, more importantly, rediscovered the fundamentals of humanity.
+If we don’t count Jeff Bezos, 2020 was challenging for all of us and we need to deal with various consequences even in 2022.
 Brands, in return, increased their social listening, re-examined buyer personas, and customer journeys, altering their editorial calendar and main focus accordingly.
 Perhaps the most important thing these content marketing statistics show is that customers’ expectations from brands are beyond transactions right now.
 Many marketers agree that what brands do at these times will echo in the future.

-Sources: GlobeNewswire, CMI, Semrush, Demand Gen Report, WordPress, WordPress, Global Web Index, Sprout Social, Ipsos, Twitter, HubSpot, Orbit Media, Contently, Venngage, Research Gate, Wyzowl, Biteable, Smart Insights, eMarketer, Social Media Today, Salesforce, CMI, Marketing Charts, Statista, Backlinko.
+Sources: GlobeNewswire, CMI, SEMrush, CMI, Demand Gen Report, WordPress, WordPress, Sprout Social, Ipsos, Twitter, HubSpot, Shift ELearning, Venngage, Research Gate, Wyzowl, Biteable, Smart Insights, eMarketer, Social Media Today, Salesforce, HubSpot, Invesp, HubSpot, CMI, Marketing Charts, Curata, Backlinko, Savy Agency